KSP-RO/RealismOverhaul/RealismOverhaul/Readme_RO.txt

 2. RE-TEST.
 Does what was happening still happen???
 Do this 2 or 3 times at least to verify.

 3. GET YOUR LOGS.
 During your testing if the issue happens make sure you get the log.
 This is vital.
 No log, no support.
+Here's how to get the log we need:

 Cause the problem.
 Quit KSP (if it hasn't crashed).
 Upload your output log (NOT ksp.log) to dropbox or something.
 Windows: KSP_win\KSP_Data\output_log.txt OR KSP_win64\KSP_x64_DATA\output_log.txt (depending on which used)